1932 Atlantic hurricane season: Hurricane Fourteen

-The Great Cuba Hurricane of 1932

 Early on October 30, a tropical depression formed about 300 mi northeast of Barbados.
 Moving nearly due west, the depression brushed Martinique on October 31, shortly before entering the Caribbean and intensifying into a tropical storm.
 Upon reaching the central Caribbean, the cyclone turned west-southwestward and strengthened into a hurricane early on November 2.
 It reached Category 2 status about 24 hours later near the Guajira Peninsula.
 The storm strengthened into a major hurricane on November 4, and continued to intensify, peaking as a Category 5 hurricane with maximum sustained winds of 175 mph and a minimum barometric pressure at or below 915 mb on November 5 as it moved west-northwestward over the western Caribbean.
 The storm later turned northward and then northeastward by early November 9, around the time that it weakened to a Category 4 hurricane.
 Overall, the system maintained Category 5 status for 78 hours, which is the longest amount of time on record for a storm to remain at that intensity.
 The cyclone struck Camagüey Province in Cuba on November 9 as a Category 4 hurricane with winds of 150 mph and a barometric pressure of 918 mb.
 The storm emerged into the Atlantic over the Bahamas and continued to slowly weaken.
 On November 13, the cyclone fell to tropical storm intensity and became extratropical several hours later about 530 mi southeast of Cape Race, Newfoundland.
 The extratropical low turned eastward and dissipated near the Azores late on the following day.